oracle/rwloadsim/doc/WORKING.md

 )
 ```
 This can be created using the file simpletables.sql, which also creates
-the classical emp and dept tables.
+tables very similar to the classical emp and dept tables.
 Next look at the file simpleinsert.rwl which contains:
 ```
 # declare some variables that